lgzarturo/dev-setup/README.md

     - Java SDK with `sdkman` (17, 19)
 9. Install and customize Visual Studio Code, choose the follow editor extensions, see: `vscode-extensions.txt`
     - Current theme: Andromeda
+    - You can install all extension with this command: `xargs -L code --install-extension < vscode-extensions.txt`
-1. Install and customize IntelliJ IDEA, PyCharm and DataGrip
+10. Install and customize IntelliJ IDEA, PyCharm and DataGrip
-1. For eye care install Flux
+11. For eye care install Flux
-1. For productivity install Break Timer
+12. For productivity install Break Timer